← Back to Blog

 2. Type "Install Package Control" and select it

-5. Configure your API endpoint and model
+2. Enter your API endpoint and model name

 Method 2: Manual Install